it3049c-fall22-henderson/hangman-ColinMaxwell2001/README.md

 ## Checklist:
 - [x] update the assignment checks above to the correct link. - Done Automatically
 - [ ] make sure the assignment checks pass
-- [ ] fill out the self evaluation and Reflection
+- [x] fill out the self evaluation and Reflection
-- [ ] submit the repository link on Canvas
+- [x] submit the repository link on Canvas

 ## Self-Evaluation:

-how many points out of 20 do you deserve on this assignment:
+how many points out of 20 do you deserve on this assignment:10

 ## Self-Reflection:
+I was unable to get my website to run after I started coding in the Hangman.js class.
+It was running fine when I added my code in the index.html, but ater I was unable to get my site to run, and I am unsure if any of the code I made was correct.

 ### How long it took me to finish this?
+3 days